lcreid/rails-bootstrap-forms/README.md

-⚠️ **This documentation is for the master branch, which is not yet stable and targets Bootstrap v4.** If you are using Bootstrap v3, refer to the stable [legacy-2.7](https://github.com/bootstrap-ruby/bootstrap_form/tree/legacy-2.7) branch.
+If you are using Bootstrap v3, refer to the legacy [legacy-2.7](https://github.com/bootstrap-ruby/bootstrap_form/tree/legacy-2.7) branch.

+This is a new take on the `bootstrap_form` README.
+Please leave comments at: #520.
+You can go back to the traditional [README](/OLD-README.md).

 ---